Skip nav to main content.

 Ready to Explore Your Home Equity Options?

 People Driven Credit Union offers both a Fixed Rate Home Equity Loan and a Home Equity Line of Credit for eligible Michigan members.
-Contact us today to speak with a loan specialist about which option fits your situation and what you can expect from the process.
+Contact us today to speak with a loan specialist about the advantages of borrowing from PDCU, which option fits your situation, and what you can expect from the process.

 PDCU offers competitive home equity loans and lines of credit for eligible Michigan members.
-Here are three ways to take the next step today.
+Here are two ways to take the next step today.

 🏠